act-rules/act-rules.github.io/_drafts/SC1-2-2-audio-captions.md

 ---
 name: audio elements captions
-group: NA
 description: |
-  Non-streaming audio elements must not contain auditory information that is not expressed in captions or a text alternative.
+  Non-streaming `audio` elements must not contain auditory information that is not expressed in captions or a text alternative.

 success_criterion:
 - 1.2.1 # Audio-only and Video-only (Prerecorded)